jhbbjhafhash/CubethonReplay/README.md

-Press the staert recording button to play.
+Press the start recording button to play.
 Press the stop recording button to stop.
 Press the replay button to replay.